bcgov/zeva/openshift/templates/unittest/README.md

 * backend-dc-unittest.yaml
 * postgresql-dc-unittest.yaml
-* zeva-postgresql-init.yaml configmap to init postgresql database
+* zeva-postgresql-init.yaml configmap to init postgresql database, it is only used by postgresql not by patroni

-Pipeline create unite test database and backend separately.
+Pipeline creates unite test database and backend separately.